-After lunch, hop on a boat for a different perspective of the city skyline.
-Enjoy an entertaining hour-long cruise along the three branches of the Chicago River.
+After lunch, hop on a boat for a different perspective of the Chicago skyline – it’s an absolute must for your Chicago weekend itinerary.
+Enjoy an entertaining hour-long river cruise along the three branches of the Chicago River.
 The on-board tour guide shares the history of the city and more than 40 buildings that you will pass along the way.
 Book your seat now!

 Wrigleyville (and a Cubs Game)

 If the Cubbies are not playing, it is still worth visiting the neighborhood for dinner and drinks.
-Visit one of the famous Clark Street sports bars – like Cubby Bear or Casey Morans – or go for an upscale dinner at Mordecai.
+Visit one of the famous Clark Street sports bars – like the Cubby Bear or Casey Morans – for pub grub and drinks or go for an upscale dinner at Mordecai.

-Alternatively, if seeing a game is at the top of your list of things to do in Chicago, then check the South Side White Sox schedule.
-Outside of the summer baseball season, the city hosts other pro teams – like the world famous Chicago Bulls basketball, Chicago Bears football, Chicago Blackhawks ice hockey and Chicago Fire soccer.
+Alternatively, if seeing a baseball game is at the top of your list of things to do in Chicago, then check the South Side White Sox schedule.
+Outside of the summer baseball season, the city hosts other pro sports events that you could add to your three days in Chicago trip plan.
+Check schedules for the world famous Chicago Bulls (basketball), Chicago Bears (football), Chicago Blackhawks (ice hockey) and Chicago Fire (soccer).

-Wrap up your 3 Days in Chicago Itinerary with more sightseeing, eating and relaxing!
+Wrap up your 3 Days in Chicago Itinerary with more sightseeing, eating and walking it off!
 Start the day at a cool urban park, embark on a local food tour, get a birds’ eye view of the city and end your Chicago tour itinerary at tourist hotspot, Navy Pier.

 The 606 Bloomingdale Trail

 Similar to the New York City Highline and the Paris La Promenade Plantee, the Bloomingdale Trail – part of The 606 – is a repurposed elevated train track-turned-public-park.
 Running three miles through four districts (Wicker Park, Bucktown, Humbolt Park and Logan Square) on Chicago’s northwest side, the walking trail features art installations and hosts local events.
 We recommend walking the trail from east to west.
-Churchill Field Park is a great place to hop on the trail – just pop into Mindy’s Bakery, run by famed Chicago chef Mindy Segal, first for an incredible breakfast.
+Churchill Field Park is a great place to hop on the trail.
+Pop into Mindy’s Bakery, run by famed Chicago chef Mindy Segal, for an incredible breakfast before starting your walk.

-While we have included some of the top must-eat restaurants in our Chicago in a Weekend Itinerary, we are not done feasting yet!
-For lunch, taste-test your way through the city.
-Join an expert guide in the local foodie scene to discover favorite haunts and classic fare, like Deep Dish Pizza, Italian Beef, famous Chicago Hot Dogs and more.
+While we have included some of the top must-eat restaurants in our Chicago in a Weekend Itinerary, there is still more feasting to do!
+Rather than choosing one place for lunch on the last day of your 3 perfect days in Chicago, taste-test your way through the city.
+Join an expert guide in the local foodie scene to discover favorite haunts and classic fare including Deep Dish Pizza, Italian Beef, famous Chicago Hot Dogs and more.
 Get the details here!

-Complete your Weekend in Chicago Itinerary with a trip to Navy Pier.
-Like Pier 39 in San Francisco, Navy Pier caters to tourists – and it doesn’t disappoint!
-Featuring an array of restaurants, souvenir shops and art exhibitions, Navy Pier is a must-see…and the perfect way to end your trip!
+Complete your Weekend in Chicago Itinerary with a leisurely afternoon on Navy Pier.
+Like Pier 39 in San Francisco, Navy Pier caters to tourists – but in a fun way that doesn’t disappoint!
+Featuring an array of restaurants, souvenir shops and art exhibitions, Navy Pier is a must-see in Chicago…and a great way to end your Chicago 3-Day trip!